 - Near the top of the ladder is an area that can be used to trap and hold fish.
 Every morning, biologists check the holding area and count, sort, tag and measure all fish.

 - Fish are released into the reservoir upstream of the dam.
-Most fish using the ladder are traveling to their natal spawing areas.
+Most fish using the ladder are traveling to their natal spawning areas.
 Typically, bull trout, northern pikeminnow, peamouth and suckers pass through the ladder in the spring.
 Brown trout and mountain whitefish mostly use the ladder during the later summer and the fall.

 In partnership with Montana Fish, Wildlife and Parks, U.S. Fish and Wildlife Service, and Confederated Salish and Kootenai Tribes, NorthWestern Energy operates the fish ladder, allowing native fish, especially threatened bull trout and several other salmonid and non-salmonid species, to migrate above the dam.
 Once fish ascend the ladder, biologists collect and track important information including population health.
 Engineers and biologists worked together to design the ladder to be effective at catching and passing fish in a complex environment at multiple flow levels.